AlexDee95/REST_OF_BASH/_sources/results.md

    - F8: test_indResult(statistic=2.015, pvalue=0.054)
    - F7 and Cz were not approximately significant

-### 2.2 Average theta activity and critical electrodes
+### 2.3 Average theta activity and critical electrodes

+For theta activity (4-9 Hz; vmin: 0.02, vmax: 0.03) in schizophrenic patients we observe a reduced central activity compared to healthy controls.
+Here, the two electrodes of interest are Fz and Cz whereby Cz shows a slightly greater difference.
+After independent t-test, the Cz difference doesn't show any signficance (p = 0.342).

 ![grafik](https://user-images.githubusercontent.com/83219542/128731826-4901ba0f-aa02-430b-9552-131e51ec6ce7.png)